7thCore/x4foundations-farnhamslegend/README.md

 ![Alt text](preview.png?raw=true "Title")

-# Sector Farnham's Legend Relocation Patch Beta
+# Sector Farnham's Legend Old Save compatibility
 Save compatibility: Yes

 # What does it do: